ChromatinCardiff/DanielPassProcessingPipelines/README.md

-<h2>Repository of scripts that I've made/appropriated and general tidbits.
-Obviously varies case by case, but core steps I followed are:</h2>
+<b>Repository of scripts that I've made/appropriated and general tidbits.
+Obviously varies case by case, but core steps I followed are:</b>

 <h3>From FASTQ to SGR</h3>
 <b>Bowtie command</b>